lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 - `--create-bundle` **Required:**: Path of bundle file to create.
 - If no extension is specified, this will use the `.zip` file extension.
-- `--create-from` *(Optional)*: Path of a local nuget feed metadata file.
+- `--create-from` *(Optional)*: Path of a Local NuGet Feed metadata file.
   If this option is used, the bundle will not contain any packages that are represented in the nuget feed metadata file.
 - `--save-metadata-to` *(Optional)*: Path of file to save the updated metadata to.
-If the `--create-from` was used, the metadata file will reflect the contents of the associated local nuget feed after the bundle is added; otherwise, the metadata file will contain packages that were exported to the `.zip` file.
+If the `--create-from` was used, the metadata file will reflect the contents of the associated Local NuGet Feed after the bundle is added; otherwise, the metadata file will contain packages that were exported to the `.zip` file.

   It is okay if the `--create-from` and `--save-metadata-to` options refer to the same file.